 From where to start while trying to assess your market value?

 A survey states that many people started freelancing as temporary gigs but slowly took freelancing for a long term.
 The number of freelancers grew from 18.5 million to 28.5 million since 2014, and 48% of the U.S. workforce will be 48% by 2020.
 Thus, choosing a freelance job can be a good choice.
 But, starting as a beginner, you must be unaware of what is your market value.
-For this, you first need to research.
+For this, you first need to research and create a cv.
 Contact some people who are in similar roles and see what they are charging.
 You will realize your current worth and be comfortable in charging accordingly.
 Try not to undermine the quality according to the rate you are quoting at an initial stage, and also, don’t compete on higher rates if you don’t have experience.
 Working step by step will help you grow.

 Here are some freelance statistics you should definitely read: